Visitor # 53001 since 26.FEB.2003

 In the A1 chassis, there is one bushing that is located inside a steel bracket called the shift rod bearing.
 It is not designed for replacement without replacing the entire metal bracket, at least until now!

-| A: Worn shift rod bearing | B: Shift rod bearing removed | C: Bearing disassembled |
+A: Worn shift rod bearing | B: Shift rod bearing removed | C: Bearing disassembled |

-| D: New shift rod bearing | E: New bearing assembled | F: New bearing installed |
+D: New shift rod bearing | E: New bearing assembled | F: New bearing installed |

 For the A2/A3 chassis, the shift rod bearing is located in the relay shaft "tower".
 It is easiest to remove it from the vehicle and repair it on the bench:

-| A: A2/3 Shift Rod Bearing Install | B: A2/3 Shift Rod Bearing Installed |
+A: A2/3 Shift Rod Bearing Install | B: A2/3 Shift Rod Bearing Installed |

 To install the new bushing, the old bushing and bracket must be removed from the vehicle.
-Assuming the selector lever has been unclamped and removed (be sure to mark it for ease of later installation and shift linkage alignment) from the shift rod (image A), remove the pair of 13mm nuts that hold the bracket to the steering rack bracket.
+Assuming the selector lever has been un-clamped and removed (be sure to mark it for ease of later installation and shift linkage alignment) from the shift rod (image A), remove the pair of 13mm nuts that hold the bracket to the steering rack bracket.
 Clean the bracket (image B), drill (7/32" or 5.5 - 6mm bit) or punch out the 2 rivets that hold the bracket together (image C).
 Then install the new bushing (image D) and screw the bracket back together with the supplied screws (image E) and then install the refurbished shift rod bearing into place.
-The shift linkage will then need to aligned as discussed elsewhere in this document.
+The shift linkage will then need to be aligned as discussed elsewhere in this document.

 Remove the existing relay lever from the bottom of the relay shaft.
 Easiest to access from beneath the vehicle.
 Typically held in place with a 13mm nut and lock washer (save for later reuse).
 With the relay lever removed from the vehicle, you may need to slit the remnants of the rubber ball end with a utility knife (photo A, below).
 To ease cutting you can dip the blade in water or light lubricating oil.
 Usually you'll need to make a few passes to slice down to the center of the ball.
 Once slit to the center, peel the rubber ball off the end of the lever (photo B, below).
 You'll probably find that there is a layer of rubber stuck to the knurled end of the relay lever.
 The easiest way to remove that is to heat up the relay lever end with a heat gun or propane torch, to the point the rubber just starts to smoke.
 Then, hold the lever in a vise or pair of pliers (it may be hot) and use a cloth rag to twist the rubber residue off the end of the lever, it should come off fairly easy.
 If some remains, reapply the heat the wipe again.
 The cleaned lever end should look like the one in photo C, below.

-| A: Cut rubber relay lever ball | B: Remove rubber ball | C: Clean Relay Lever end |
+A: Cut rubber relay lever ball | B: Remove rubber ball | C: Clean Relay Lever end |

 Then, place the hole in the Delrin ball over the end of the relay lever and press it onto the knurled end until it bottoms out.
-It is a tight fit.
-You can use a rubber mallet or dead blow hammer to do this, or place the ball onto a piece of wood and use a hammer to drive the lever into the ball.
+It's supposed to be a tight fit, but if it is too tight to install easily, you may need to file down the knurling on the end of the shaft for an easier fit.
+You can use a rubber mallet or dead blow hammer to do this, or place the ball onto a piece of wood and use a hammer to drive the shaft into the ball.
 The finished assembly is shown in photo E, below.
-If you find your relay lever end is worn to make the fit of the ball loose, feel free to use a good grade of high temperature epoxy glue on the end before pressing the ball in place.

-| D: Drive Delrin Ball on end of Lever | E: Completed Relay Lever assembly |
+D: Drive Delrin Ball on end of Lever | E: Completed Relay Lever assembly |

 Note that the current ball cover color is gray, although this can change back to white depending on material availability.
-Both the gray and white covers are equally functional, tehy install the same way and work alike.
+Both the gray and white covers are equally functional, they install the same way and work alike.

-| A: A2/A3 Relay shaft w/ worn ball | B: Worn ball slit and removed | C: A2/A3 ball cover pressed on |
+A: A2/A3 Relay shaft w/ worn ball | B: Worn ball slit and removed | C: A2/A3 ball cover pressed on |

 D: Worn A2/A3 relay ball |